kendreaditya/heartface/README.md

 	```
 ## TODO List
 - Implament a Computer Vision (CV) based system for cardiac landmark detection
+	- Based on the Jugular Notch and Xiphoid Process
 - Heart rate algorithm

 ## Contribution